the way of Helcim

 Visual design is about effectively communicating ideas, tone, and how others perceive the quality of your work.

 Regardless if you're composing an email, creating a report, outlining a sales proposal, or preparing a company-wide presentation, how your document is visually presented will impact its ability to convey its message.
 It's easy to say "I suck at design", or "that's the design team's problem", but as Helcim team members and professionals, we set a high-bar for ourselves in everything that we do.
-For those that feel they lack visual design abilities, learning the basics will have a bigger impact than you might expect.
-Just like grammar and sentence structure, everyone is expected to be an effective communicator, and visual design is part of that.

 The expectation isn't for everyone else to become great designers.
 The Helcim design team is ultimately responsible for our style guide, brand identity and making sure that every major design we publish elevates our merchant's experience.
 The expectation is for everyone to show effort in understanding the basic principles and therefore become better communicators.